tasuki/vitwiki/comp/geo/2d/gdal.md

 Turn a single-band GeoTIFF into COG:
 ```
-gdal_translate -of COG -co COMPRESS=DEFLATE -co PREDICTOR=YES in.tif out.tif
+gdal_translate -of COG -stats -co COMPRESS=DEFLATE -co PREDICTOR=YES in.tif out.tif
 ```

 Turn a RGB GeoTIFF into COG with JPEG compression:
 ```
-gdal_translate -of COG -co COMPRESS=JPEG in.tif out.tif
+gdal_translate -of COG -stats -co COMPRESS=JPEG in.tif out.tif
 ```

 Merge GeoTIFFs:
 ```
-gdalwarp -of COG -co COMPRESS=DEFLATE in*.tif out.tif
+gdalwarp -of COG -stats -co COMPRESS=DEFLATE in*.tif out.tif
 ```

 ### Transparency

-There are at least three ways a GeoTIFF can encode transparency:
+There are at least four ways a GeoTIFF can encode transparency:
-- an alpha band (usually the 4th band)
+- an alpha band (for RGB, the 4th band): rather heavy, allows partial transparency
-- a `nodata` value
+- a `nodata` value: one loses the
-- a `PER_DATASET` mask
+- a `PER_DATASET` mask: the most ergonomic option, global bitmask

 Set a `nodata` value:
 ```
-gdal_translate -a_nodata 0 -of COG -co COMPRESS=JPEG in.tif out.tif
+gdal_translate -a_nodata 0 -of COG -stats -co COMPRESS=JPEG in.tif out.tif
 ```

 ### Clip GeoTIFF by mask